 VIETNAM: Garment Producers Have US Quotas Withdrawn

 Trade officials on Wednesday said 51 companies have lost their quotas or had them slashed after they were found to have made lied when they applied for the lucrative permits.

 - US Q4 in brief – Foot Locker, Nordstrom, Carter's

 - Outdoor performance apparel 2016: A broader perspective

-- Global apparel markets: product developments and innovations, October 2016
+- Technical textile markets: product developments and innovations, December 2016

 - Global market review of lingerie – forecasts to 2022